spydhasage/spydhasage/README.md

 - 🏢 Working as a Freelance Website Developer.
 - 💻 Writing `JavaScript` `CSS` `HTML` `Tailwind` `React` `PHP`
 - 🗺️ Mostly active on [Fiver](https://www.fiverr.com/spydha) and [Linkedin](https://www.linkedin.com/in/ajila)
-- 📚 Currently learning more about ReactJs, VueJs, and Python
+- 📚 Currently learning more about ReactJs, VueJs, and Java.
 - Also Assisted in the seamless migration of a large WordPress site to a new hosting provider, ensuring that all data was properly transferred

 **What I like to disscuss about?**